2 Kings 5: Lessons from Elisha’s Healing of Naaman’s Leprosy Regarding What God Expects From You

 3. Humility: God Expects You to Walk With Humility Before Him.
 2 Kgs.
 5:9-12.

-Out of pride, Naaman initially rejected Elisha’s direct to go to the Jordan River4
+Out of pride, Naaman initially rejected Elisha’s direction to go to the Jordan River4

 • Naaman’s cure required humility before God.
 Naaman was furious because he expected a dramatic and public ceremony in his honor to heal his leprosy.
 He was a well-known military general.
 He came with money, and Ben-hadad II personally wrote a letter to Jehoram to announce his arrival.
 Thus, Elisha insulted his pride by refusing to meet with him.
 He was equally offended that he had to go to the Jordan river when the Abanah and the Pharpar rivers near Damascus were larger (2 Kgs.
 5:12).
 His pride almost caused him to pass up his chance to be healed.
 “A quick-tempered man acts foolishly, and a man of evil devices is hated.”
 (Prov.
 14:17).
 Naaman’s physical problems were a manifestation of his spiritual problem.
 He needed to submit to God in faith and obedience before God would restore him (Lk.
 5:12-13).
 Even if the Abanah and the Pharpar rivers were bigger than the Jordan river, it was God alone who could heal him.